top of page

 Gratitude

 Infancy should be a pleasant phase in life, but it can also bring challenges.
 We need to improve awareness, education, and possibly, develop mass-scale genetic screening programs.
 The first look at this logo baby evokes love and affection but a closer inspection may also trigger anxiety - do the external ears look 'simplified' without mature folds?
 Questions may keep arising - are the eyes too far apart?
 Upper eyelid retraction?
 Unusual eyelashes?
 A small nose?
 Is the upper lip too thin, or is the normal midline groove between the upper lip and the nostrils missing?
 Wide-open mouth?
 Congenital fusion of bones around elbow joints and in digits?
 Isolated 'minor' anomalies may not always be a reason for concern but if associated with multiple other birth defects, there may be a need for further evaluation.
 Globally, unusually-formed organ systems are one of 4 major causes of suffering in infants other than difficulties with the first breath, infections, and prematurity.
 In some regions, maternal use of illicit drugs with consequent neonatal abstinence syndrome is emerging as another cause of neonatal illness.
-Overall, timely diagnosis and management is needed to save these newborn infants.
+Overall, timely diagnosis and management is needed to save babies.

 The environment can be difficult for all, irrespective of age.
 The vulnerability of young infants can be seen in this logo in being alone in an open boat floating in an ocean.
 The lighter shades of blue in the sky look pleasant during good health.
-However, during periods of crisis, the same environment may appear lonely, featureless, and overwhelming.
+However, during periods of crisis, the same environment may begin to appear lonely, featureless, and overwhelming.
 The world could then start looking indifferent.
 The sky is cloudless, the ocean is silent.
 It could well be a quiet zone, but what if it is not?
 Could this be the calm before, or the eye of, a storm?
 This is where we feel that we can make a difference by supporting the infant and the family.
 During illness, they struggle on multiple fronts.

-mushy waves gave hope that the shore might not be far.
+In the first look, most of us art novices did not find the ocean waves in this painting too deep or worrisome.
+Some in the room actually saw a musical beauty in the high-frequency oscillatory motion of these ripples, the “ocean swells”.
+There was no obvious surf but the angled mushy waves still gave hope that the shore might not be too far.
 However, if these waves were to collide in the deeper, dark blue oceanic waters, there could be dangerous turbulence.
-We know about these changes from from ships and satellite systems that track ocean hydrodynamics, and analogous changes can be seen in healthcare interventions.
-Temporal oscillations in thinking have been seen both at individual and organizational levels.
-Global coordination can help further with time- and region-specific insights.
+We know about these changes from ships and satellite systems equipped to track the hydrodynamics of ocean waters.
+Analogous changes can be seen in healthcare interventions; temporal oscillations have been seen in thinking both at individual and organizational levels.
+Global coordination can help in acquiring time- and region-specific insights.
 Scaling up is a proven way to reduce logistical costs - many large campaigns focused on vaccination, nutrition, and education have achieved laudable success.
 Working together can help find more, better solutions.
 And we must do so - integrated management is a recognized model for healthcare delivery.
-Implementation of the millenium development goals of the United Nations is an example; it provided a template for new programs to reduce perinatal mortality.
-A bold, transformative 2030 Agenda with 17 Sustainable Development Goals was then adopted.
-In goal 3, one section is focused specifically on ending preventable newborn deaths (#3.2.2).
+Implementation of the millenium development goals of the United Nations is an example; it has provided a template for new programs to reduce perinatal mortality.
+A bold, transformative 2030 Agenda has been adopted with 17 Sustainable Development Goals.
+In goal 3, a section is focused specifically on ending preventable newborn deaths (#3.2.2).

 bottom of page